TatuE/Trust_to_Blockchain/h5_HelSec.md

 Jos's presentation was good and I brought up legal considerations in a form that was easy to follow and interesting.
 I must give five cheers and a hurrah for the network topology in secure manufacturing that was presented.
 Funny fact, the two ENISA members from Finland are not Native Finns.
 One is Dutch and another is from Germany.

+In hindsight, my question would have been on how are or are the US regulations taken into account when ENISA consults on new EU cybersecurity regulations and directives?
+Are there any special exemptions or solutions made?

 ### Jos's presentation photo gallery

 |                                                   |                                                   |                                                   |                                                   |                                                   |                                                   |                                                   |